-21 Amazing Things To Do in Funchal, Madeira (Ultimate Guide)
+21 Best Things to Do in Funchal, Madeira (Practical Guide & Tips)

-Whether you are visiting the Portuguese island Madeira for a day or for a few weeks, Funchal is one place you definitely have to see.
+Visiting the Portuguese island of Madeira?
+Funchal is a place you really shouldn’t skip.
 But what are the best things to do in Funchal?

 These are the best things to do in Funchal, Madeira: